Meltrust/Youtube-clone/README.md

 # Youtube-clone
 I built a webpage that matches the appearance of the original Youtube.com video player page.
-My first Microverse project.
+My first Microverse assignment.

 ![screenshot](Project-screenshot.png)